stephenkridel/BearCatPantryProject/Spring Assignments/Final Report.md

 ## Project Description

-The Bearcat Pantry is looking to create a web application to function as a 'virtual pantry' for University of Cincinnati Students that are unable to afford food.
+   In this project we created a web application to function as a 'virtual pantry' for University of Cincinnati.
+This allows students that are unable to afford food to get the necessary food they will need through the website.
+This website gives students the ability to add food items to their shopping cart and checkout these items.
+Once a checkout is completed an email will be sent to the student as well as the pantry notifying them of their order.
+The pantry has admin tools that they can use upon logging into the website.

-Currently, the Bearcat Pantry manually keeps track of Students and Inventory.
+   Originally, the Bearcat Pantry manually kept track of Students and Inventory.
 As a result, Students using this service must call in to learn about the inventory of the food pantry.
-There is a need for a system that catalogs and updates inventory of the food pantry, which can also display the inventory on a website.

-The pantry currently does not track inventory in any aspect.
-The current system has an advisor unlock the pantry in French Hall, and the Student takes whatever they want.
-This is a bad system because it is not anonymous, and can be abused because inventory is not tracked.
+With the new website it allows to effortlessly track student orders and pantry items.
+Each pantry item can be scanned in using a barcode or item name.
+This will can greater sense of anonymity and reach more students at the University.

 ## Final Expo Poster